bangerkuwranger/uwot/README.md

 ## What does it do?

-It creates a web interface that simulates the experience of a bash shell, which can be used for any number of applications, depending on configuration.
+It creates a web interface that simulates the experience of a bash(ish) shell, which can be used for any number of applications, depending on configuration.
 When complete, at a minimum, it will allow an admin to set up an application that allows users to browse content in a public directory within a virtual file system.
 Future plans include reverse proxy support for additional content, 'console' or 'x-window' mode for graphical content, support for generating custom themes or 'bins', and some other miscellania.

 ## Why?